impresso/impresso-pycommons/README.md

 Where the `config_file` should be a simple json file, with specific arguments, all described [here](https://github.com/impresso/impresso-pycommons/blob/data-workflow-versioning/impresso_commons/data/manifest_config/manifest.config.example.md).

 - The script uses [dask](https://www.dask.org/) to parallelize its task.
-By default, it will start a local cluster, with the 8 as defualt number of workers (the parameter `nworkers` can be used to specify any desired value).
+By default, it will start a local cluster, with 8 as the default number of workers (the parameter `nworkers` can be used to specify any desired value).
-- Optinally, a [dask scheduler and workers](https://docs.dask.org/en/stable/deploying-cli.html) can be started in separate terminal windows, and provided to the script via the `scheduler` parameter.
+- Optinally, a [dask scheduler and workers](https://docs.dask.org/en/stable/deploying-cli.html) can be started in separate terminal windows, and their IP provided to the script via the `scheduler` parameter.

 #### Computing a manifest on the fly during a process

 It's also possible to compute a manfest on the fly during a process.
 In particular when the output from the process is not stored on S3, this method is more adapted; eg. for data indexation.
 To do so, some simple modifications should be made to the process' code:

-1. **Instantiation of a DataManifest object:** The `DataManifest` class holds all methods and attributed necessary to generate a manifest.
-It counts a relatively large number of input arguments (most of which are optional) which allow a precise specification and configuration, and ease all other interactions.
+1. **Instantiation of a DataManifest object:** The `DataManifest` class holds all methods and attributes necessary to generate a manifest.
+It counts a relatively large number of input arguments (most of which are optional) which allow a precise specification and configuration, and ease all other interactions with the instantiated manifest object.
 All of them are also described in the [manifest configuration](https://github.com/impresso/impresso-pycommons/blob/data-workflow-versioning/impresso_commons/data/manifest_config/manifest.config.example.md):
     - Example instantiation:

     ```python